Angular Integration

 this.ui = <webix.ui.datatable> webix.ui({

-container: root.nativeElement,
+container: this.root.nativeElement,

 view:"datatable", autoConfig:true, data: this.films.getFilms()